QuantFILab/pmarupanthorn/content/publication/CPC2021/index.md

 and therefore the effect of a failure at a given link.
 This is essential for network design, optimization, and reliability.
 In this study, we investigated three alternative ensembles for estimating network reliability using the Wang–Landau algorithm.
-The first performed random walks on a structure function having two possible states: connected and disconnected.
+The first performed random walks on a structure function having two possible states; connected and disconnected.
 The second used random walks on a reliability polynomial.
 The third combined random walks with the average of connecting probabilities.
 The accuracy and limitations of the three ensembles were compared by estimating the reliability of three network models, a bridge network, a ladder-type network, and a dodecahedron network.
 The